botpress/botpress/docs/guide/docs/channels/teams.md

 ### Create your bot

-1. Navigate to the [Bot Framework Registration Page](https://dev.botframework.com/bots/new) and fill the required information:
+1. Navigate to the [Bot Framework Registration Page](https://dev.botframework.com/bots/new) and fill in the required information:

 - Display name
 - Bot handle